 Signs of independent contractor status include a person who:

+If an employer-employee relationship exists, it does not matter what your employer calls your relationship.
 For example, if your employer gives you a 1099 form rather than a W-2 form, you may still be an employee.
 You may be an employee under the law, even if:

 Under Unemployment Insurance Law, an agreement by employees to waive their rights under the law is not valid.